PetrKryslUCSD/TestT3FF.jl/README.md

 # TestT3FF.jl

-Illustration of the T3FF general flat-facet shell element capabilities.
+Illustration of the T3FF general flat-facet shell finite element capabilities.
 The paper describing this element has been submitted 12/2021.

 ## Instructions for those new to Julia